 ICH E3 guidelines recommend and EU Directive 2001/83/EC requires that a final study report, which forms part of a marketing authorization application, be signed by the representative for the coordinating investigator(s) or the principal investigator(s).
 The representative for the coordinating investigator (s) or the principal investigator(s) will have the responsibility to review the final study results to confirm to the best of his/her knowledge it accurately describes the conduct and results of the study.
-The representative for coordinating investigator(s) or the principal investigator(s) will be selected from the participating investigators by the sponsor prior to database lock.
+The representative for coordinating investigator(s) will be selected from the participating investigators by the sponsor prior to database lock.

-12.2 Procedure for Clinical Study Quality Control
+12.2 Procedures for Clinical Study Quality Control